shaai/Arduino_LED_matrix_sketch/README.md

   * CS to Digital 4
   * CLK to Digital 3

-2. Connect the USB cable to your computer.
+2. Connect the USB cable from the arduino to your computer.

 ![Alt text](https://cloud.githubusercontent.com/assets/6833837/5483413/6be773ec-863f-11e4-8484-44e0983e2c5b.jpg)